jagreen1/MPA_AIS_Webmap/README.md

 Clustering can provide an improve viewing experience if the user only wishes to look in a specific area.
 However, clustering prevents the user from gaining a holistic or big-picture understanding.
 Therefore, I also created an unclustered layer that can be toggled on to display all ship points at once.
 I found that this layer was highly valuable in help to visualize marine routes/highways, something that is not expressed in the clustered view.

 Another key aspect of the map is that the ships point in different direction based on their current *heading*.
 This works by rotating the map's ship icons according to the features' *heading* property.
-By default, the ship icons point North or 90°.
-The icons were therefore rotated by *heading* - 90.

 The layers toggle button in the upper left-corner of the map allows the user to turn the layeres on and off.
 When initially loaded only the MPA layer and Clustered Ships grouped layers have layout *visibility* values of "visible", while the Unclusterd Ships layer have a *visibiliity* of "none" and therefore not visible.
 When one of the three toggle buttons is clicked, the corresponding group of layers have their visibility properties switched; making them appear or disappear.
 Additionally, the buttons are also highlighted when the mouse moves over them, and change color when clicked or unclicked.